Indonesia confident palm oil production can be increased to meet biofuel demand

 The replanting programme has been behind schedule.
 The launch target was to replant 180,000 hectares each year, but since 2017, Indonesia has only provided funds to replant 360,000 hectares (890,000 acres), according to Airlangga.

-Accelerating the replanting programme is key to support the government's bioenergy agenda without impacting supply for domestic food needs and exports, Eddy Martono, chairman of Indonesia Palm Oil Association told the same conference.
+Accelerating the programme is key to support the government's bioenergy agenda without impacting supply for domestic food needs and exports, said Eddy Martono, chairman of the Indonesia Palm Oil Association.

-The government needs to remain prudent in its policies to maintain competitiveness of palm oil prices against other vegetable oils, he said.
+Without tree rejuvenation, Indonesia's crude palm oil output could drop to 44 million metric tons by 2045, from around 50 million tons currently, the country's palm oil fund agency data showed.

+If the replanting scheme can be done as targeted, CPO output may reach around 83 million tons by 2045.